genomicsITER/RSV/README.md

 One of the sequencing strategies followed for SARS-CoV-2 surveillance is the use of amplicons derived from primer pools designed by the ARTIC community following a tiling approach [<a href="#References">4,5,6</a>] (see the <a href="#PCR-primers">PCR-primers</a> section).

-Davina-Nunez et al. [<a href="#References">7</a>] have adapted the Illumina COVIDSeq™ Assay (RUO) kit to get the sequence of RSV A and B genomes.
+Davina-Nunez et al. [<a href="#References">7</a>] have adapted the Illumina COVIDSeq™ Assay (RUO) kit to get the sequence of RSV A and B genomes (see their GH repository <a href="https://github.com/OMIC-G/RSV">here</a>).
 Their protocol uses a combination of two nested primer sets covering both RSV-A and RSV-B in the same reaction [<a href="#References">7,8,9,10</a>], followed by the Illumina COVIDSeq™ Assay protocol with minor modifications, and taking advantage of the same reagents included in the kit: <a href="https://www.protocols.io/view/whole-genome-amplification-of-respiratory-syncytia-cvpbw5in.html">Whole-Genome Amplification of Respiratory Syncytial Virus (RSV) using Illumina CovidSeq reagents for Next-Generation Sequencing V.1</a> at <a href="https://www.protocols.io/view/whole-genome-amplification-of-respiratory-syncytia-cvpbw5in.html">protocols.io</a>.

 <hr>